-Eligible Bank members located in California will receive information and a nomination form by email for the nomination of individuals for two member director positions (both with terms beginning on January 1, 2022) on the Bank’s Board.
+Eligible Bank members located in California and Arizona will receive information and a nomination form by email for the nomination of individuals for one member director position in each state (both with terms beginning on January 1, 2023) on the Bank’s Board.

-A nominee must be a citizen of the United States and an officer or director of a member institution located in California that (i) was a member of the Bank as of December 31, 2020, and (ii) meets all of its applicable regulatory capital requirements.
+A nominee must be a citizen of the United States and an officer or director of a member institution located in California or Arizona, as applicable that (i) was a member of the Bank as of December 31, 2021, and (ii) meets all of its applicable regulatory capital requirements.

 We strongly encourage members to consider diversity when nominating individuals for member director positions.
 Our Board highly values diversity and supports the election and appointment of diverse candidates to the Board.
 We believe that having highly qualified directors of diverse gender, race, and ethnicity, along with varied skills and experiences, contributes to a balanced and effective Board.
-For that reason, we encourage members to consider diversity when nominating individuals for member director positions.
 For more information, see the Board of Directors Statement on Diversity.

 After the nomination processes have been completed and the Bank has verified the eligibility of the nominated candidates, the Bank will email members of the Bank about online voting.
 This year, the Bank expects to send voting instructions in early October and announce election results in November.

 For additional information about the Bank and its Board of Directors, please see the Bank’s 2021 Form 10-K.